FairwindsOps/nginx-scaling/README.md

 ## testing

 This is where the python scripts for testing reload times are located.
 The `run.py` file allows you to set a number of random ingresses and roll through them while collecting data on reload times.
 The results folder has some data I collected.
+I will continue to add to this as I tweak more and more settings.

 ##  load